phosseini/RhoFold/README.md

 python inference.py

   --input_fas INPUT_FAS
                         Path to the input fasta file.
-Valid nucleic acids in RNA sequence: A, U, G, C.
+Valid nucleic acids in RNA sequence: A, U, G, C. Input of sequence standalone is in testing.
+It's not as accurate as inputs of sequences combined with MSA.
+The former is only for the user to generate a quick reference structure.
   --input_a3m INPUT_A3M
                         Path to the input msa file, default None.
                         If --input_a3m is not given (set to None), MSA will be generated automatically.